 Open office hours are meant for quick questions and short consultations on study planning, choices or other study related subjects.

-Should you think your question will take more time than 5-10 minutes to discuss, then please e-mail us on firstname.lastname@example.org for a personal consultation by phone or Skype.
-In your e-mail please state: your full name, student number, subject, phone number and Skype information.
+Should you think your question will take more time than 5-10 minutes to discuss, then please e-mail us on firstname.lastname@example.org to inform if we can set a personal consultation in MS Teams.
+In your e-mail please state: your full name, student number, subject, phone number and programme.
 We will then contact you to set up an appointment.

 As soon as our availability changes we will update this website and announce this on Brightspace.